YuSak1/tennis-swing-analysis/README.md

 </div>

 ## Training and Evaluation
 The model is trained on videos on YouTube.
 The total duration of the training videos is 89 minutes, and the volume of the training data is expanded by taking different windows with strides.
-After expansion, the toral duration is 1,203 minutes.
+After expansion, the total duration is 1,203 minutes.

 I trained the model for 120 epochs, and then the validation loss converged.